-The workload of 4.5 credit points consists of the time spent in the lab for practical implementation of the selected solution, as well as the time spent on literature research and planning/specifying the proposed solution.
-In addition, a short report and a presentation of the work carried out will be prepared.
+The workload of 5 credit points consists of practical implementation of the selected solution, as well as time for literature research and planning/specification of the selected solution.
+In addition, a short report and presentation of the work performed will be prepared.